-WHAT IS OUR BODY LIKE IN THE RESURRECTION?
+WHAT WILL OUR BODY BE LIKE - AT THE RESURRECTION?

 Luke 24:39 "Behold My hands and My feet, that it is I Myself.
 Handle Me and see, for a spirit does not have flesh and bones as you see I have."

-Philippians 3:21 “. . .
-Who will transform our lowly body
+Philippians 3:21 Christ “. . . will transform our lowly body

 that it may be conformed to His glorious body . . .”

 Our body will be like His resurrected body!
 After the resurrection, Christ appeared in the upper room - without entering through the door.
 He appeared physical - as “flesh” - when in the physical dimension.
 It seems the spiritual body can pass back and forth between the physical dimension and the spiritual/heavenly dimension.
 We are promised that when we are “changed,” we will be like Him.
-We will have bodies --just bodies that are different than those we have in this life.
-They will be “spiritual” bodies.
+We will have bodies – “spiritual” bodies.

 I Corinthians 15:44 “It is sown a natural body, it is raised a spiritual body.”